Skip to main content

 3. Individual or group multidisciplinary and interdisciplinary tasks.

-Written progression (grades A and B) and school-leaving (grade C) examinations are administered in gymnasia (lower secondary schools).
+Written progression (in grades A and B) and school-leaving (in grade C) exams are foreseen in lower secondary education.
 The school head and the school teachers’ board are responsible for the exams.
-The school teacher’s board specifies the examinations' schedule.
-The school head announces the schedule at least 3 days before the end of all lessons.
+The school teacher’s board specifies the exams schedule.
+The school head announces the schedule at least 3 days before the end of all lessons and the official teaching period.

-Subject to assessment is two thirds (2/3) of the total syllabus.
+The two thirds (2/3) of the total syllabus are subject to assessment.
 In any case, it is not possible to assess less than half of the syllabus.

 Teachers are responsible for selecting and properly defining the syllabus content that will be assessed.
-When a subject is taught by more than one teacher, these teachers must work together to produce the syllabus content for assessment.
-They submit it to the school head who gives his approval.
+When a subject is instructed by more than one teacher, these teachers must work together to produce the course topics for assessment.
+After the proposal is submitted, it has to be approved by the school head.

 Teachers of the subjects assessed prepare the tests on the day of examination.
 All classes sit the same exams.
-In exceptional circumstances, it is possible to administer different tests in the same subject.
+In exceptional circumstances, it is possible to administer different tests for the same subject.
 At least one teacher/exam invigilator is present in the classroom during the assessment.
-Invigilators are responsible for:

 Grading school-year performance

-School-year performance for Group A subjects is one third of the total sum of marks during the first school term, the second school term and the revision written test.
+Records given for chool-year performance for Group A subjects consist of one third of the total sum of points during the first school term, the second school term and revision tests.

-School-year performance on Group B and C subjects is the average score awarded during the first and second school terms.
+School-year performance on Group B and C subjects is estimated as the average result obtained during the first and second school terms.

 Grading system

-The grading scale for calculating student performance on all subjects ranges from 0 to 20 and comes with the following qualitative comments:
+The grading scale for calculating student performance on all subjects ranges on 0 to 20 grading scale comes with the following qualitative comments:

 Insufficient 01-10